unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_int

-set the maximum time (in seconds) we wait for workers and other processes to die during reload/shutdown
+``help``: set the maximum time (in seconds) we wait for workers and other processes to die during reload/shutdown

 worker-reload-mercy
 *******************